Hunde im Stress - Hund versteckt sich und schaut verängstigt

 Personal experience of a customer:

-Lenni started peeing in the apartment after his owner went back to work.
+Lenni peed in the apartment after his owner went back to work.
 He'd been house-trained for a really long time.
-This chaos, the tension, and him going to his grandmother's house during the day, either caused him to act irritably, or he was so unsettled that he—in humans, you'd say regressed—I'll say it here, Lenny has regressed, regressed to an earlier stage of development.
-Behavior-wise.
-Not size-wise.
-He's bigger than ever expected.
+This disruption, the stress, and the fact that he was also going to his grandma's during the day, either caused him to become irritated, or he was so insecure that he regressed—in humans, you'd say regressed—I'll say it here too, Lenny has regressed, to an earlier stage of development.
+Behaviorally.
+Not physically.
+He's bigger than anyone expected.

 5. Keep a stress log

-Journal: Keep a journal of your dog's behavior, possible triggers, and the circumstances under which the stress occurs.
+Diary: Keep a diary in which you record your dog's behavior, possible triggers, and the circumstances under which the stress occurs.
 This can help identify patterns and narrow down the cause.

-Note changes: Keep track of any changes in your dog's environment, no matter how small they may seem.
+Note changes: Record all changes in your dog's environment, no matter how small they may seem.
 Sometimes it's the little things that have a big impact.

-TIP: TIP: Don't think you'll remember everything.
-It's like, "I'll remember everything anyway.
-Why do I need to write it all down now?"
+TIP: Don't think you'll remember all of this.
+Don't think, "I'll remember all of this anyway.
+Why do I need to write it all down?"
 Believe me.
-You'll be able to recognize patterns much more easily from a distance, and you'll notice connections more quickly.
+You'll find it much easier to recognize patterns from a distance, and connections will become apparent much more quickly.

-Systematic exclusion: Try eliminating or modifying potential stressors one at a time and observe if your dog's behavior improves.
-For example, if you suspect noise is the trigger, try giving your dog access to a quieter area.
+Systematic elimination: Try eliminating or modifying potential stressors one by one and observe whether your dog's behavior improves.
+For example, if you suspect that noise is the trigger, try giving your dog access to a quieter area.

-Return to routine: Bring your dog back to a routine that is familiar to him and see if this helps reduce stress.
+Return to routine: Get your dog's daily routine back to something familiar and see if this helps reduce stress.

 7. Consult an expert

-Dog trainer or behavior specialist: An experienced dog trainer or animal behavior specialist can help you identify stressors and develop strategies to alleviate stress.
+Dog trainer or behavior specialist: An experienced dog trainer or animal behavior specialist can help you identify the stressors and develop strategies to alleviate the stress.

-Dog Whisperer: What do you think about animal communication?
-No, I don't mean the everyday kind.
-I mean the extraordinary kind.
-There are wonderful people who communicate with our beloved pets on a different level and receive messages that could lead us to new hypotheses and new paths.
+Dog whisperer: What are your thoughts on animal communication?
+No, I don't mean everyday communication.
+I mean extraordinary communication.
+There are wonderful people who communicate with our beloved pets on a different level and receive messages that could lead us to new hypotheses and clues.

 Conclusion: